 Allison Kvikstad has over 25 years of experience in the financial services industry, most recently as senior vice president at Wells Fargo.
 Allison is also a CFP® professional and with a master’s degree in finance from Golden Gate University.
 Allison lives just outside of San Francisco and serves clients throughout the Bay Area.
 Allison is an advocate for financial literacy, and has spent over a decade teaching financial literacy to people living at or below the poverty level.
 She has held board positions at Dress for Success in San Francisco and The First Tee of Oakland, and now volunteers in teaching financial literacy at Girls, Inc. in Oakland.

-By Allison: “What I Learned About Financial Health From Beating Cancer,” “How Your Wealth Could Power Positive Change for Women,” and “15 Questions You Should Be Asking Your Money Advisors Each Year,” and “How to Prep for Divorce When Wealth Is Involved.”
+By Allison: “What I Learned About Financial Health From Beating Cancer,” “How Your Wealth Could Power Positive Change for Women,” “15 Questions You Should Be Asking Your Money Advisors Each Year,” and “How to Prep for Divorce When Wealth Is Involved.”

 New York City